 The Group endorses the UN Declaration of Human Rights and supports the UN Guiding Principles of Business and Human Rights.
 The Group adheres to the International Labour Organisation Fundamental Conventions and does not tolerate child labour or forced labour.
 The Group also respects freedom of association and the rights of employees to be represented by trade unions or works councils.

 The Group is dedicated to partnering with third parties who share our values and contribute positively to the communities and environment in which they operate.
-Our supply chains include approximately 975 (785 in relation to UK operations and 190 in relation to OSBI) third-party suppliers of goods and services, including, but not limited to, maintenance of our premises, IT systems, software and hardware facilities, catering and recruitment.
+Our supply chains include a range of third-party suppliers of goods and services, including, but not limited to, maintenance of our premises, IT systems, software and hardware facilities, catering and recruitment.
 We have established and continue to enhance the Group’s Vendor Management and Outsourcing Policy ensuring that robust frameworks are followed in order to comply with regulatory obligations and efficiently assess and manage potential and contracted third-party relationships.
 The Group does not contract with any supplier based in a HM Treasury High-Risk Jurisdiction.
-According to the Group’s records, the five largest geographical areas where suppliers (from Outsourcer to Tier 3) are based are: (i) UK; (ii) USA; (iii) India; (iv) Ireland; and (v) Australia.
+According to the Group’s records, the four largest geographical areas where suppliers are based are: (i) UK; (ii) USA; (iii) India and (iv) New Zealand.

 The Group also continues to comply with FCA rules in Senior Management Arrangements, Systems and Controls 8 ‘Outsourcing’ and the PRA’s SS2/21 Supervisory Statement on Outsourcing and third-party risk management.
 These require us to: